 The Forerunner 245 is also lighter than the COROS APEX.
 The 42mm APEX is 27% heavier than the Forerunner 245, while the 46mm is 44% heavier.
 This is despite the fact that the 42mm APEX has basically the same dimensions as the Forerunner 245.
 I actually didn’t find the APEX noticeably heavier though, and at 49g for the smaller APEX (55.3g for the larger one), the watch is still a pretty typical weight.
 It could make a difference if you prefer lighter watches, however.

 In terms of safety features, the Forerunner 245 also wins.
 The watch has LiveTrack, which allows your friends and family to follow your activity in real time.
-You also get Incident Detection, which alerts your emergency contacts with your location if an incident is detected (you must be connected to your phone for both features though, and some argue that this feature isn’t worth it because you could just use a phone app, while Incident Detection for running is harder to find in an app.
+You also get Incident Detection, which alerts your emergency contacts with your location if an incident is detected.
+You must be connected to your phone for both features though, and some argue that this feature isn’t worth it because you could just use a phone app, while Incident Detection for running is harder to find in an app.

 If you lose your phone a lot, you might also appreciate the find your phone feature, which allows you to locate your phone with your watch (the devices must be paired for this to work).
 You’ll get an audio alert on your phone, and you’ll see the Bluetooth signal strength on your watch, which will get stronger as you get closer to your phone.

 Those who like to listen to music on runs might also prefer the Forerunner 245, as there is a music version ($50 more expensive).
 You can download and play music from your watch, as long as you’re connected to Bluetooth headphones or a speaker.
 The watch is also compatible with Spotify Premium, Amazon Music, and Deezer.

 The Forerunner 245 also has a few extra specific cardio profiles: elliptical training, stair stepping, indoor rowing and yoga.
 The COROS APEX only has general tracking profiles for GPS cardio and gym cardio.
 You’ll have to change the name of the activity after syncing your watch.

 As I mentioned previously, the main drawbacks of the Forerunner 245 are its lack of barometric altimeter and open water swimming/triathlon tracking profiles.